BlaqueDevs/se-assignment-day-4-software-project-management-jaysonalfie/README.md

 Waterfall is more beneficial in projects with projects with clear and fixed requirements such as regulatory or compliance-driven systems such as banking systems and government projects.

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
+Some of the methods of ensuring quality assurance include:
+ - Adopting a testing driven approach jhence testing at every development stage.
+ - Automated testing to increase efficiency and consistency
+ - Encouraging code reviews and paired programming
+ - Use of continuous integration and continous deployment.

+It is important to maintain high standards because:
+  - It ensures a seamless experience and meets user expectations.
+  - Reduces vulnerabilities and preventing data breaches.
+  - Ensures the softare functions correctly under various conditions.
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
+Defining the project scope is important beacuse:
+ - Ensures all stakeholders have a common understanding of the project objectives.
+ - It prevents scope creep.
+ - It assists in assignig the right amount of time, budget and personnel to tasks

+A work breakdoen structure is a hierachical decomposition of  a project into smaller , manageable components.
+It is useful because :
+ - Organizes tasks logically
+ - Improves project scheduling
+ - Enhances team productivity

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
 ## 9. How can clearly defining the problem help in developing a more effective software solution?